A B7 Production in association with Big Finish

 The Audio: Three audio adventures based on the Eagle comic strip “Dan Dare” created by Rev. Marcus Morris, written and drawn by Frank Hampson

-Ten spaceships out of ten for this stunning series finale.
+Overall though, nine spaceships out of ten for this first entry in the series.

 • Dan Dare: The Audio Adventures Volume One featuring “Voyage to Venus”, “The Red Moon Mystery” and “Marooned on Mercury” is exclusively available to buy from the Big Finish website until 31st January 31st 2017, and on general sale after this date